watson-developer-cloud/node-sdk/.github/CONTRIBUTING.md

 # Code

-* Our style guide is based on [Google's](https://google.github.io/styleguide/jsguide.html), most of it is automaticaly enforced (and can be automatically applied with `npm run autofix`)
+* Our style guide is based on [Google's](https://google.github.io/styleguide/jsguide.html), most of it is automaticaly enforced (and can be automatically applied with `npm run tslint:fix` or `npm run eslint:fix`)
 * Commits should follow the [Angular commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
 This is because our release tool uses this format for determining release versions and generating changelogs.
 To make this easier, we recommend using the [Commitizen CLI](https://github.com/commitizen/cz-cli) with the `cz-conventional-changelog` adapter.

 # Issues